 Spicy Southwest Pumpkin Soup

 Most pumpkin soup recipes are loaded with cream, but this Spicy Pumpkin Soup is a healthy soup recipe, bold and rich with southwest flavor.
-It’s gluten free, vegan, and a comfort to the soul.
+It can easily be made gluten free and/or vegan, and is a comfort to the soul.

 Life has many high points, but here and there we stumble into dark valleys, filled with trials and defeat.